-This year’s summer road trip is going to be costly — gas prices are up more than 50% over last year and passing the $3 mark in many areas — but after a year of hibernation, demand to fuel up and hit the open road is continuing to rise.
+This year’s summer road trip is going to be costly — gas prices are up nearly 50% over last year, the national average is more than $4 per gallon and prices are passing the $5 mark in some areas — but demand to fuel up and hit the open road is holding strong.

 [Read: 5 Ways to Save for Vacation]